 Stacking the Deck

-Experience, proper physical conditioning, safety gear and quality equipment all help reduce the risk of accidents and injuries, but nothing provides an absolute guarantee of safety.
+If you were to read more on how accidents exactly transpire, you’d know that experience, proper physical conditioning, safety gear and quality equipment all come into play a major role.
 The most common injuries suffered by mountain bikers include superficial cuts and scrapes, twisted ankles and sprained wrists.
 Accidents on steeper trails may result in broken fingers, toes, limbs or ribs.
 It’s prudent to purchase mountain-biking insurance, which covers expenses related to these injuries.
 Mountain-biking insurance is a particularly wise investment for bikers who enjoy challenging, remote trails, because in the event of serious injury they may require helicopter evacuation.

 Mountain Biking For Families